hauxir/imgpush/README.md

 ### Liveness

-imgpush provides the `/liveness` endpoint that always returns `200 OK` that you can use for docker Healthcheck and kubernetes liveness probe.
+imgpush provides the `/liveness` endpoint that always returns `200 OK` that you can use for Docker healthcheck and Kubernetes liveness probe.

-For Docker, as `curl` is install in the image :
+For Docker, as `curl` is installed in the image :

 ```yaml
 healthcheck: